lambe-lang/specification/README.md

 ### Requiring trait

 In trait definition some traits can be required thanks to the `with` keyword.
+It's important to notice the difference between `with` which is a requirement to be solved later, and an `import`.

 ```
 with list